google/fhir-dbt-analytics/readme/project_overview.md

 All metrics with one dbt model per metric.
 Metrics are structured in accordance with the metric data model.

-The input tables for metrics are FHIR resource common table expressions (CTEs) defined within the `fhir_resource` folder.
-They are referenced in metrics by using the
+The input tables for metrics are FHIR resource views defined within the `fhir_resource` folder.
+They are referenced in metrics by using the [dbt ref](http://www.google.com/url?sa=D&q=https://docs.getdbt.com/reference/dbt-jinja-functions/ref) function.
-[dbt ref](http://www.google.com/url?sa=D&q=https://docs.getdbt.com/reference/dbt-jinja-functions/ref)
-function.
 For example: `SELECT * FROM {{ref(AllergyIntolerance)}}`